ixd-physical-computing/IxD-PhysicalComputing-22/Week-9/p5-serial-out.md

-## Optional Lab: p5 Serial Out to Arduino
+## Optional Lab: p5.js Serial Out to Arduino

 We've demonstrated in class how you're able to establish Duplex (two-way) communication with Arduino and p5.js by handshaking (review it on the Week 9 lecture [slide](https://docs.google.com/presentation/d/1n_S3ss0V8yoHElHRGH3fwzL3Hb48LbnF2S3iw4Vmg_E/edit#slide=id.g17dc17132de_0_82)), where you used the `serial.write()` fuction in p5.js to send out bytes of information, and `Serial.read()` in Arduino to receive them.
+In this lab, you'll learn to send a byte from p5.js to Arduino, and use it to change the brightness of an LED.

 This example is adapted from this [Lab](https://itp.nyu.edu/physcomp/labs/labs-serial-communication/lab-serial-output-from-p5-js/) from the ITP Physical Computing site, follow it for more in-depth explanations.